How to Solve not Enough iCloud Storage Error to Backup iPhone?

 What to do when it says iCloud storage is full?
 You can delete unwanted data to release the storage like deleting photos, videos, old backups, app data, files, etc.

 4. How do I get rid of not enough iCloud storage?

 If you prefer iCloud to backup iPhone or iPad wirelessly, you can upgrade to Apple iCloud+ to get more storage space.
 Alternatively, you can use an iPhone data transfer tool like WinX MediaTrans to backup iPhone iPad data to computer without the usage of iCloud.

 5. What happens if I don’t increase my iCloud storage?

 If you don’t increase your iCloud storage, you will ceaselessly receive "not enough iCloud storage but there is…" error message every time you want to back up your data on iPhone or iPad.

 6. Is buying iCloud storage worth it?

 Yes.
 It’s the quickest and easiest way to solve not enough iCloud storage error.
 By buying iCloud storage, you can backup more data like photos you value and restore them every time you need easily.
 But, iCloud data lose is also an issue you should consider.
-If you mind that, you can use software like WinX MediaTrans to backup iPhone iPad.
+If you mind that, you can use software like WinX MediaTrans to backup iPhone iPad data to computer.